 ‘The Full Scope of Traditional Family Physician Experience’

-Through the residency program, Greater Seacoast Community Health – which includes Goodwin Community Health in Somersworth and Families First Health & Support Center in Portsmouth — offers a community-based full-time primary care clinic known as a Continuity Clinic.
+Through the residency program, Greater Seacoast Community Health – which includes Goodwin Community Health in Somersworth and Families First Health & Support Center in Portsmouth — offers a community-based, full-time primary care clinic at Goodwin, called the Continuity Clinic.

 “The partnership has been a major asset for our organization as it’s allowed us to keep up to date with newer medical innovations that come from being affiliated with a hospital network and Tufts University,” said Dr. Joann Buonomano, a core faculty member of the residency program and Greater Seacoast’s Chief Medical Officer.

-In addition to the 12 residents working in the Continuity Clinic at Goodwin, all 24 residents from the Family Medicine Residency program complete specialty rotations throughout Greater Seacoast, including prenatal care at Families First Health and Support Center, mobile health clinics in the community, and working with a psychiatric nurse practitioner.
-During their prenatal rotation, residents work with Dr. Megan Carey at Families First, who carefully coordinates care with Harbour Women’s Health to deliver babies at Portsmouth Regional Hospital.
+In addition to the 12 residents working in the Continuity Clinic at Goodwin, all 24 residents from the Family Medicine Residency program complete specialty rotations throughout Greater Seacoast, including prenatal care at Families First Health, mobile health clinics in the community, and medication-assisted recovery and psychiatry experiences at Goodwin.
+During their prenatal rotation, residents work with Dr. Megan Carey of Families First, who coordinates care with Harbour Women’s Health to deliver babies at Portsmouth Regional Hospital.

 “It’s the full scope of traditional family physician experience,” said Dr. Buonomano.

 The three-year Family Medicine Residency Program here in the Seacoast attracts applicants from all over the country, with 500 candidates applying each year for the eight program openings.
 Greater Seacoast Community Health is currently the only Federally Qualified Health Center in New Hampshire to formally partner with a residency program.
 (Plans for programs in Keene and in Berlin are in progress.)